option8/ears/README.md

   - https://amzn.to/3S5vKbi
   - https://www.adafruit.com/product/245
 - *5-volt power supply.* A USB battery pack or similar, should be compatible with your microcontroller of choice.

+Assembly instructions:
+- See the YouTube video -